tarmst/tarmst.github.io/_posts/2023-03-30-undergradresearch.md

 ---

-For my undergraduate research, I worked on making the Vision Transformer was shift equivariant.
+For my undergraduate research, I worked on making a shift equivariant Vision Transformer.
 This would allow vision transformers to better classify images that are different than those it trained on by only a slight shift.